yilu/arxiv-curator/README.md

 **arXiv Curator** is an automated system for curating personalized lists of research papers from arXiv.
 It generates daily recommendations by analyzing your research interests and adapting to your feedback.

 This project utilized the Gemini advanced model during its development, particularly for aspects involving advanced AI capabilities for paper analysis and recommendation.
 It also drew inspiration from [ArxRec](https://pppoe.github.io/ArxRec/).
+An example can be found [here](https://yilu.me/arxiv/).

 ### Workflow Status
   * **Bootstrap from Scholar**: [![Bootstrap from Scholar](https://github.com/yilu/arxiv-curator/actions/workflows/1-bootstrap-from-scholar.yml/badge.svg)](https://github.com/yilu/arxiv-curator/actions/workflows/1-bootstrap-from-scholar.yml)